sneha842/sneha842/README.md

 - ✉️ <strong>Calculator</strong> – CLI-based calculator in Python
 - ✨ <strong>Password Generator</strong> – Create secure passwords using Python logic
 - 🌊 <strong>Rock Paper Scissors</strong> – Game logic with random module
+- ⚙️ <strong> CWRU Bearing Fault Diagnosis</strong> - Bearing fault classification using vibration signals and ML models on the CWRU dataset. (as a part of tata steel internship)
+- 🔩 <strong> Steel Plate Defect Detection</strong> - Multi-label defect detection in steel plates using Random Forest on manufacturing data. (as a part of tata steel internship)

 ---